EssentialsX/Essentials/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 **Proposed feature**
 <!-- Type a description of your proposed feature below this line. -->

-**Environments tested**
+**Environments tested:**
 <!--
-    Below this line, put an "x" inside the box for the environments you have tested this bug fix on, and if relevant alter the OS and Java version accordingly.
+    Below this block, put an "x" inside the box for the environments you have tested this bug fix on, and if relevant alter the OS and Java version accordingly.
 If this feature does not apply to an environment, strike through the environment using ~~strikethrough~~.
 If you have tested on